comsec-group/blacksmith/README.md

 ## Additional Tools

 ### determineConflictThreshold
-The determineConflictThreshold tool helps experimentally determine the value for threshold.
+The `determineConflictThreshold` tool helps experimentally determine the value for `threshold`.
 Pass a JSON config file using the `--config` parameter.
 Set threshold to 0 in the JSON config file.
-After analysis of conflict threshold data, update the threshold value in the config file.
+The tool repeatedly measures access timings between same-bank same-row addresses (low latency) and same-bank differing-row addresses (high latency) and logs those timings to a CSV file (`--output` argument).
+After analysis of conflict threshold data, e.g., by using `tools/visualize_access_timings.py`, update the `threshold` value in the config file.

-### checkAddrFunction
-The `checkAddrFunction` tool can be used to verify the correctness of reverse-engineered memory mapping.
-It measures the timing between all rows on all banks for a given JSON configuration passed with the --config parameter.
-If the configuration is correct, all accesses should take at least threshold cycles.
-If the tool measures less than threshold cycles between row access, an error is logged.
-All measurements are logged to the output file specified by --output for further analysis.

 ### determineActsPerRef
 The `determineActsPerRef` tool helps in determining the number of row activations between two TRR refresh instructions.